studersi/test-4/tutorial-8/README.md

     132 942432 Restricted SQL Character Anomaly Detection (args): # of special characters exceeded (2)
 ```

-I said it's only the request alerts, but strictly speaking, the responses to the requests are also listed for the low *scores* along with the error messages; in cases where they were triggered on requests they encountered rule violations in the requests themselves.
+I said it's only the request alerts, but strictly speaking, the responses to the requests are also listed for the low *scores* along with the error messages; in cases where they were triggered on requests, they encountered rule violations in the requests themselves.
 However, this detail does not negate the usefulness of the construct above.
 A similar script that has been slightly extended is part of my private toolbox.

 Before we finish with this tutorial, let me present my tuning policy again: